sas1531/integrative_multi_omics/README.txt

 Re-Annotation of the HSV-1 Genome

-Collection of NGS analysis scripts for CAGE-SEQ
+Collection of NGS analysis scripts for CAGE-seq

 Quality Control
 Alignment